 Andrew has a special interest and particular expertise in all aspects of limitation law.
 Chambers & Partners notes that he “brings an impressive grasp of limitation law to personal injury claims”.
-He is co-author of the leading text on personal injury limitation and has appeared in several notable limitation cases; Young v Western Power Distribution (South West) Limited, Jones v Norfolk CC and Aktas v Adepta.
+He is co-author of the leading text on personal injury limitation; Personal Injury Limitation Law, Bloomsbury (2020).
+He is a contributor to the limitation chapter in Asbestos: Law & Litigation, Sweet & Maxwell (2019).
+He has appeared in several notable limitation cases; Aktas v Adepta, Young v Western Power Distribution (South West) Limited and Jones v Norfolk CC.

-Andrew has considerable experience acting in cases involving allegations of fraud.
+Andrew has considerable experience acting in cases involving allegations of fraud and fundamental dishonesty.

 Andrew is regularly instructed by the Police Federation and has extensive experience in claims involving and against the police.